matgla/EmbeddedUtilityLibraries/docs/doxygen/usage.md

 EmbeddedUtilityLibrary uses CMake as a project configurator.
 To use it in your project, you must add sources, i.e., with git submodules.
 When sources are available call `add_subdirectory(eul_path)` from your CMakeLists.

-If you are using Yaspem (link) here is package entry snippet:
+If you are using [Yaspem](https://github.com/matgla/Yaspem), here is the package entry snippet:
 ```json
 {
     "link": "https://github.com/matgla/EmbeddedUtilityLibraries.git",